mlabuda2/nf-tower-docs/docs/orgs-and-teams/shared-workspaces.md

 ## How to create a shared workspace?

-Creating a shared workspace is similar to the creation of a private workspace, with the difference of *Visibility* option, which is set to _Public_.
+Creating a shared workspace is similar to the creation of a private workspace, with the difference of *Visibility* option, which is set to _Shared_.

 [ Screenshot creating a shared workspace]